 Call for Papers

-The Haskins Society is delighted to announce our return to an in-person, annual conference in Richmond, Virginia on 28-30 October 2022.
+The Haskins Society is delighted to announce our annual conference for our inaugural year at the University of Miami, Florida on 14-16 November 2025.
 We invite proposals for presentations on any topic related to the history and cultures of peoples in northwest Europe in the early and central middle ages, and their encounters with societies in the Mediterranean, the Baltic and the larger medieval world.
 The Society has a longstanding tradition of encouraging interdisciplinary exchange, and so papers from all disciplines are encouraged.

-In order to make our conference as accessible as possible, we will also be exploring options for virtual attendance and presentation of papers this year.
+In order to make our conference as accessible as possible, we will again offer options for virtual attendance and presentation of papers this year (at appropriately reduced registration fees).

 For individual paper submissions, please send a 250-word abstract and c.v. to haskinsconference@gmail.com.